Criticisms of globalization: Arab and Muslim countries

 While many Muslims welcome globalization, many other Muslims see globalism to be imperialistic and a cultural invasion that attempts to destroy their heritage and cultural beliefs.

 Despite the differing opinions of globalization, there is wide consensus among Arab authors that globalism is Americanism— the implementation of American cultures and ideals into other countries.

 Globalization is especially threatening to Arab nations because Islam is not simply a religious practice, but it dominates laws and social norms such as marriages and spending habits.
 Since globalization is seen to be a way of secularizing a nation, Muslims also see it as a cultural and religious invasion, requiring the separation of religion and daily life.
 Radicalists see it as a perversion of pure Islamic doctrine, as globalization is seen to merge the domain of Islam (Dar al-Islam) and the domain of infidelity (Dar-al-Kufr).

 The Western control of media is viewed by many Arab authors as a way to brainwash young Muslims to strip them of their nationality and cultural heritage.
 Some opponents of globalisation oppose the alleged creation of a new, global, hegemonic culture, referencing Quran 49:13 which states that God has purposefully divided mankind into different nations and tribes.
 Arab intellectuals have stated that globalization rids the earth of human cultural diversity and civilizations’ peculiarities.
 Authors and publishers have expressed fear of Western ideals penetrating their nations.

 Language death

 Globalization has been identified as one of the main factors behind language death.
 Globalization forces languages into unequal interactions with each other where languages of developing countries with many speakers dominate those with fewer speakers and of developing or undeveloped areas.
 Speakers of minority languages are pressured economically and socially to abandon their languages in favour of global ones such as English, which results in decline and eventual disappearance of minority languages.

-Globalization drives nations to adopt monoligual practices and pressure speakers of minority or marginalized languages to speak the majority language instead.
+Globalization drives nations to adopt monolingual practices and pressure speakers of minority or marginalized languages to speak the majority language instead.
 Because globalization entails dominant cultural groups imposing their ways of social, economic and political organization on weaker cultures, Salikoko Mufwene considers it a product of colonization.